How long does it take you to write marketing emails?

 It doesn’t have to be applied to sales only.
 You can hint at a mystery event or maybe even a special guest on your next podcast.

-Just make sure you’re not giving away all the information in the subject line.
+Just ensure you’re not giving away all the information in the subject line.

 Here’s another example.
 Let’s say you’re in the food industry.
 You want to send out an email about the most popular foods in America.